rednaksiii/ai-resume-screener/README.md

 Built with ❤️ to help job seekers understand their fit — instantly.
 Thanks to open-source tools and frameworks that made this project possible.

----

-Let me know if you'd like this in a downloadable `README.md` file or need custom branding/logos added.